SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 We start by using a query selector to target the id `addModal1` which is the id of the modal that shows the details of a seed.
 In that modal is a buy button with a class name of "buyBtn".
 We use the if condition to ensure that the element that we clicked on should have a class name of `buyBtn` before executing the next line of instruction.

-In the next line of instruction we are going to create six variables.
-The first variable stores the id which is a numeric value of the targeted button,  while the rest of the variables gets the details of that seed in the global array according to the id passed.
+In the next line of instruction, we are going to create a variable that stores the id which is a numeric value of the targeted button.

 The next line pop  a notification to tell the user that their request is being processed after which we are going to use a try block to approve the price of the seed we intend to buy by calling the `approve` method and passing the price of the seed as its parameter.